w62/w62.github.io/_posts/2022-04-03-a-quick-update.md

 ---

 OK, this is a quick update.
-I have somehow got a new M1 mac, which is quite qood, and I am writing it with it now.
+I have somehow got a new M1 mac, which is quite good, and I am writing it with it now.

 But it seems that my new neovim setup needs further polishing.
 I will work on it.